-- Provide an academically challenging curriculum that models the tenets, values and ethics that serve as the foundation for generalist social work practice.
+2. Provide an academically challenging curriculum that models the tenets, values and ethics that serve as a foundation for generalist social work practice.

-- Provide field education that enhances the student’s connection between theory and application, and increases awareness of diversity and research informed practice.
+4. Provide field education that enhances the student’s connection between theory and application, and increases awareness of diversity and research-informed practice.

 The program’s curriculum is designed to prepare graduates for generalist practice through the mastery of core competencies, those measurable practice behaviors that are comprised of knowledge, values, and skills.
 The ten competencies insure that students will:

 - Identify as a professional social worker and conduct themselves accordingly.

 - Apply social work ethical principles to guide professional practice.

 - Apply critical thinking skills to inform and communicate professional judgments.

 - Advance human rights and social and economic justice.

 - Engage in research-informed practice and practice-informed research.

 - Apply knowledge of human behavior and the social environment.